diaspora/api-documentation/_routes/users.md

 ## Get information about a single user

-Please note that the amount of information you retrieve from this request depends on whether the requested person shares with the authenticated user or not.
+Please note that the amount of information you retrieve from this request depends on whether the requested person shares with the currently authenticated user or not.

 ### Request